 - Participate in the hiring process of the school principal or other administrators by conducting interviews of candidates and reporting their findings to the superintendent;

 - Assist the principal in making programmatic and operational changes to improve the school's achievement;

-- Develop and approve a written school parent involvement policy that outlines the roles of parents and guardians;
+- Develop and approve a written school parent involvement policy that outlines the roles of parents and guardians; or

 - Work with school administrators in developing and approving a school compact for parents, legal guardians, and students that outlines the school's goals and academic focus and identifies ways that parents and school staff can build a partnership to improve learning.

-In addition, a Council MAY:
+In addition, Councils MAY:

 - Assist in developing and reviewing the school improvement plan;

 - Work with the principal to develop, conduct and report the results of an annual survey of parents, guardians and teachers on issues related to school climate; or

 - Provide advice to the principal on other major policy matters affecting the school except on matters related to collective bargaining agreements.